codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ate a clock yesterday.
-It was so time consuming.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-The name of technology company HP stands for what?
+What does the &quot;MP&quot; stand for in MP3?
- 1. Hewlett-Packard
+ 1. Multi Pass
- 2. Howard Packmann
+ 2. Music Player
- 3. Hellman-Pohl
+ 3. Micro Point
- 4. Husker-Pollosk
+ 4. Moving Picture

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  Moving Picture
 </details>